cryptobern/thetacrypt/design/standards.md

 # BLS
 *Taken from [draft-irtf-cfrg-bls-signature-04.](https://gitlab.inf.unibe.ch/crypto/2021.cosmoscrypto/-/blob/master/standards/draft-irtf-cfrg-bls-signature-04.txt)* <br>

+A pairing-friendly elliptic curve defines the following primitives: <br>

+-  E1, E2: elliptic curve groups defined over finite fields.
+It is assumed that E1 has a more compact representation than E2, i.e., because E1 is defined over a smaller field than E2.

+-  G1, G2: subgroups of E1 and E2 (respectively) having prime
+   order r.

+-  P1, P2: distinguished points that generate G1 and G2,
+   respectively.

+-  GT: a subgroup, of prime order r, of the multiplicative group of a field extension.

+-  e : G1 x G2 -> GT: a non-degenerate bilinear map.

 The signature and public key are created using the following methods: <br>

 For minimal-signature-size:<br>